paulmillerpaulmiller/dockerwf/README.md

 Docker solves package and library conflicts for Linux.

-For a team of software developers, Docker ensures that every contributor has exactly the same packages and library versions as the rest of the team.
+For a team of software developers, using Docker ensures that every contributor has exactly the same packages and library versions as the rest of the team.
 No one on the team can say "it works on my machine, I don't know why it doesn't work on yours".

 Docker is also a way to deploy software applications with all dependency package versions under control.
-Docker is also a way to distribute components in the cloud.
+Docker makes it easy to distribute components in the cloud, including CI build and run tests.